mhakman/osx-cocoa-odbc/readme.markdown

 Select your application in the Project Navigator, right or control click on it.
 Select 'New File...' on the popup menu.
 Select 'Core Data'/'Data Model' on the dialog.
 Press 'Next' button.
 On the 'Save As' dialog specify name of the model.
-__Currently the name must be the same as your application__.
+To keep things easy specify the same name as your application.
 Press 'Create' button.

 Build and run your application.
-It shouldn't and problems.
+It shouldn't be any problems.
 Quit the application.

 Now your are set up and can continue to build your application as any other Core Data application.
 However if you don't know Core Data very well then you may follow